popslovesmusic/book/Book2_Applications_and_Extensions/05_GravitationalWave_Echoes.md

 ### **5.9.
 Summary of Section 5**

-Synthetic experiments demonstrate that fractional memory and prime-structured delay ladders imprint distinct, recoverable signatures in both time and frequency domains.
+Synthetic experiments demonstrate that fractional memory and delay ladders based on a prime-indexed structure imprint distinct, recoverable signatures in both time and frequency domains.
 The combined model outperforms classical alternatives and is computationally tractable for searches in real data.

 ---